Skip to main content

 };

-For real-world applications, you could integrate this with Convex's type system to ensure your backend and frontend use consistent enum representations.
+You can integrate this with Convex's type system to keep your backend and frontend string representations in sync across a shared schema.

 }